indigo-dc/indigo-datacloud-releases/indigo1/seventh_update_of_indigo-1.md

   * oph_dim_configuration from framework file (unified with oph_configuration)
   * OPH_IMPORTNC and OPH_IMPORTNC2 operators (deprecated)

-* For more details please read the [Ophidia-0.11.0-0](https://indigo-dc.gitbooks.io/ophidia/content/release_notes.html)
+* For more details please read the [Release Notes of Ophidia-0.11.0-0](https://indigo-dc.gitbooks.io/ophidia/content/release_notes.html)

 #### Installation & Configuration
 * In order to perform an update please carefully read the instructions available in the Ophidia Upgrade Guide](https://indigo-dc.gitbooks.io/ophidia/content/upgrade.html)